Our communities of interest

 To solidify the bridges between stakeholders and strengthen guidelines for action, Boston, Montreal and Lyon Metropole have joined forces to draft a Manifesto to define a framework for the sharing of data in mobility with a view to the common good.

-Access and governance
+Access and governance.

-Data and curbside management
+Data and uses

-Putting it into practice
+Putting it into practice.

 Deliverables